New Safeguarding Changes

 • Safer recruitment – new expectations that employers must receive references before staff take up their employment

-• Child absence requirements – follow up if absent for prolonged period of time – emergency contact details
+• new requirements for providers to follow up if a child is absent for a prolonged period of time, and amendments to ensure providers hold additional emergency contact details

-• Early years students required to have paediatric first aid training to be included in ratios
+• amendments to ensure that early years students and trainees are required to have paediatric first aid (PFA) training for them to be included in ratios at the level below their level of study

 Find Your Next Nursery Star Employee!